 1998: First (real) Google logo

-Some sources credit Page with the creation of the first Google logo, while others give the dubious honor to Brin.
-Whomever it was, their design wasn’t exactly the most polished.
-An exclamation mark was added to look like Yahoo!’s logo.
+Some sources credit Page with the creation of the first Google logo, while others say Brin designed it with a free image editor called GIMP.
+Whomever it was, their design wasn't exactly the most polished.

 A mutual friend introduced Brin and Page to Stanford assistant professor Ruth Kedar.
 Because they weren't in love with their logo, they asked Kedar if she'd design a few prototypes.